n8io/raspbmc-pvr/README.md

 A sideload for Raspbmc that set's up Sabnzbd, Sickbeard, and Couchpotato.
 So in theory all you have to do is run the setup and answer a few prompts to have everything ready to run.

-#### Already got your version of Raspbmc installed, setup, and configured.
+#### Already got your version of Raspbmc installed, setup, and configured?
 Skip to step 7.

 1. [Download and install](http://www.raspbmc.com/download/) Raspbmc on your pi sd card.
 2. Plug in your pi